ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 ##### Implementing Inbound Custom Authentication Mechanism

-The user can implement a custom version of AuthHandler and AuthProvider with the use of the object-equivalency pattern as follows.
+The user can implement a custom version of an `AuthHandler` and `AuthProvider` with the use of the object-equivalency pattern as follows.
 With that, the `http:Listener` can be enforced with custom authentication and authorization mechanisms.

 ```ballerina
 public class InboundCustomAuthHandler {